 Primes are 2, 3, 5, 7...
-However this was portrayed in the Quran 1400 years ago.
+However this was portrayed in the Quran 1400 years before it was discovered.
 In chapter 1 the verse count, word count and letter count are all primes.

 - Verse count is 7 (prime number).